MorganConrad/metalsmith-assert/README.md

 Javascript:  `use(metalsmith-assert(assertions, options))`

-CLI: Haven't tested it yet.
-You'd lose a few options since it can't support functions.
+CLI: You'll lose a few options since it can't support functions.

 By default, **metalsmith-assert** will console.log all AssertionErrors and a summary line.
 It then calls `done(error)` with the last AssertionError (if any) or `null` if all is well.